yyz945947732/cnscript/README.md

 ## What it is and what isn't

-Since CnScript is based on your-scipt, this subset is limited by modifying the language keywords.
+Since CNScript is based on your-scipt, this subset is limited by modifying the language keywords.
 So, any global object properties, like `document.body` or `HTMLElement.prototype.nextElementSibling` are untouched, though it's definetely possible :)

 ## Under the hood